openvpi/SingingVocoders/README_en.md

 lab_aux_melloss: 45
 lab_aux_stftloss: 2.5 (The mixing ratio of the two losses)
 ```
-If you have other needs, you can modify the stftloss related parameters of [base_hifi.yaml](configs%2Fbase_hifi.yaml)
+If you have other needs, you can modify the stftloss related parameters

 ## Export the checkpoint
 if you finish training you can use this script to export the diffsinger vocoder checkpoint